 Mentoring and support

-- You will have support from your supervisor and a dedicated career liaison to give you the best chance of success.
+- You will have support from your supervisor and a dedicated career liaison officer to give you the best chance of success.

 - You will also get to network with other participants and develop professional relationships that will support you throughout your career.

 Past apprentices have worked in the following areas:

 - user research

 - systems analysis and design